“Every man has his secret sorrows which the world knows not, and often times we call a man cold when he is only sad.” Henry Wadsworth Longfellow

 The purpose of emotions

 We are all born with the capacity to feel a full range of emotions.
-It can be compared to a box of crayons, that contains the full range of colours (positive & negative emotions) that you do a colourful drawing with or a box with monochrome colours (different hues of blue) that will lead to a much more sombre drawing.
+This can be compared to a box of crayons that contains the full range of colours (positive and negative emotions) that you use to do a colourful drawing or a box with monochrome colours (different hues of blue) that will lead to a much more sombre drawing.

 Growing up, we learned about good and bad emotions from our parents.
-Boys were taught not to cry, but that it’s okay to get angry.
+Boys were taught not to cry but that it’s okay to get angry.
 For girls, it’s okay to display sadness or cry.
-Children were quickly reprimanded when they get too excited.
+Children were quickly reprimanded when they got too excited.
 In some families, very few emotions are allowed.
-The result is that we block emotions or allow ourselves to feel very few of them because we fear them.
-Sometimes we get stuck in emotions and struggle to move past them – for example during grief or heartbreak.
+We block emotions or allow ourselves to feel very few of them because we fear them.
+Sometimes, we get stuck in emotions and struggle to move past them – for example, during grief or heartbreak.

 The reality is that feelings are our friends.
 Their purpose is to convey messages to us.
 When you suffer from nausea, vomiting and diarrhoea, your body is conveying a message to you that you ate bad food.
 You need medical attention for that.
-Emotions convey messages as well – they tell us if we are happy, or if we have been hurt.
+Emotions also convey messages – they tell us if we are happy or have been hurt.
 They help us to enjoy life to the full – regardless of whether it is a positive or negative emotion.

 How can I make friends with my emotions?